-The /etc/X11 directory heirarchy contains all of the configuration files for the various components that make up the X Window System.
-This includes configuration files for the X server itself, the font server (xfs), xdm, and many other base components.
-Display managers such as gdm and kdm, as well as various window managers, and other X tools also store their configuration in this heirarchy.
+The /etc/X11 directory hierarchy contains all of the configuration files for the various components that make up the X Window System.
+This includes configuration files for the X server itself, the font server (xfs), the X Display Manager (xdm), and many other base components.
+Display managers such as gdm and kdm, as well as various window managers, and other X tools also store their configuration in this hierarchy.

-XFree86 version 4 server is a single binary executable (/usr/X11R6/bin/XFree86).
-This server dynamically loads various X server modules at runtime from /usr/X11R6/lib/modules) including video drivers, font engine drivers, and other special modules as needed.
-Some of these modules are automatically loaded by the server, whereas some are optional features that you must specify in the XFree864 server's configuration file /etc/X11/XF86Config-4 before they can be used.
-The video drivers for XFree864 are located in the /etc/X11R6/lib/modules/drivers directory.
-The DRI hardware accelerated 3D drivers are located in the /etc/X11R6/lib/modules/dri
+XFree86 version 4 server is a single binary executable - /usr/X11R6/bin/XFree86.
+This server dynamically loads various X server modules at runtime from the /usr/X11R6/lib/modules/directory including video drivers, font engine drivers, and other modules as needed.
+Some of these modules are automatically loaded by the server, whereas some are optional features that you must specify in the XFree86 4 server's configuration file /etc/X11/XF86Config-4 before they can be used.
+The video drivers for XFree86 4 are located in the /usr/X11R6/lib/modules/drivers/ directory.
+The DRI hardware accelerated 3D drivers are located in the /usr/X11R6/lib/modules/dri/directory.

 XFree86 version 3 servers are individual X server binaries, each of which drive a certain range of video hardware.
-The installed XFree86 server binaries can be found in the /usr/X11R6/bin directory with names in the format XF86<server-type>, where <server-type> is the name of the server used.
-There are many different XFree86 3 servers including the basic XF86_VGA16 and XF86_SVGA servers, and the more specialized accelerated servers such as XF86_Mach64, XF86_S3, XF86_AGX, and others.
+The installed XFree86 server binaries can be found in the /usr/X11R6/bin/ directory with names in the format of XF86_server-type, where server-type is the name of the server used.
+There are many different XFree86 3 servers including the basic XF86_VGA16 and XF86_SVGA servers, as well as more specialized accelerated servers such as XF86_Mach64, XF86_S3, XF86_AGX.

-6.2.1 XFree86 Server Configuration Files
+7.2.1.
+XFree86 Server Configuration Files

-The XFree86 server configuration files are stored in the /etc/X11 directory.
-Since the XFree86 4 and XFree86 3 servers use a different configuration file syntax which are not compatible with each other, each has its own separate configuration file.
-The XFree86 4 server uses /etc/X11/XF86Config-4, while the XFree86 3 uses /etc/X11/XF86Config for X server configuration.
+The XFree86 server configuration files are stored in the /etc/X11/ directory.
+Since the XFree86 4 and XFree86 3 servers use a different configuration file syntax which are incompatible with each other, each has its own separate configuration file.
+The XFree86 4 server uses /etc/X11/XF86Config-4, while XFree86 3 uses /etc/X11/XF86Config for X server configuration.
 When Red Hat Linux is installed, configuration files for both XFree86 versions are created using information gathered during the installation process.
 If you use Xconfigurator to reconfigure a new video card, both configuration files are regenerated.

-Both configuration files are made up by a collection of sections, each of which defines a particular aspect of the XFree86 server's operation.
-Many of the configuration sections are similar or even identical in both files, however there are many differences also.
-One notable difference is that the XF86Con-fig-4 configuration file used by the XFree86 4 server contains new sections such as ServerLay-out and Module, that are not found in the version 3 configuration file.
+The configuration files are made up by a collection of sections, each of which defines a particular aspect of the XFree86 server's operation.
+Many of the configuration sections are similar in both files, however there are many differences also.
+One notable difference is that the XF86Configuration file used by the XFree86 4 server contains new sections such as ServerLayout and Module, that are not found in the version 3 configuration file.
 The XFree86 4 server allows the usage of multiple input devices, such as mice, keyboards, and drawing tablets.
 Each input device is presented in its own InputDevice section, where it is assigned an identifying name that tells you about the device.
-The XFree86 3 server by contrast configures the mouse and keyboard via the directives Keyboard and Pointer.
+The XFree86 3 server configures the mouse and keyboard via the directives Keyboard and Pointer.